dataronio/CarND-Advanced_Lane_Lines-P4/writeup_report.md

 ### Histogram Search ###

 I implemented two version of histogram search.
 The original `histogram_search()` function looks for image peaks in the binary image across the width of the image and then moves up the image.
-Second order polynomial using `np.polyfit()` is used to parametrize the lane line.
+Second order polynomials are fit using `np.polyfit()` is used to parametrize the lane line.
 An example of this search and line fitting can be seen in the image below:

 ![alt text][image9]

-I also have a `fast_histogram()` search function which only looks locally around already detected lane lines.
+I also have a `fast_histogram()` search function which only locally searches around already detected lane lines.
 We can see this below:

 ![alt text][image10]